Dr. Roma Solomon, Secretariat Director

-CGPP Implementing Partners/ Adventist Development and Relief Association (ADRA), Catholic Relief Services (CRS) and Project Concern International (PCI) and seven local NGOs: ADRA India, Chetanalaya, Gorakhpur Environmental Action Group, Jan Kalyan Samiti, Meerut Seva Samaj, Sarathi Development Foundation and Society for All Round Development (SARD).
+Adventist Development and Relief Association (ADRA), Catholic Relief Services (CRS) and Project Concern International (PCI) and seven local NGOs: ADRA India, Gorakhpur Environmental Action Group (GEAG), Meerut Seva Samaj (MSS), Sarathi Development Foundation (SDF), People’s Action for National Integration (PANI) Jan Kalyan Samiti (JKS) and Society for All Round Development (SARD).

-Not too long ago, India had been one of the stubbornest places on the globe to eradicate polio.
+Not too long ago, India had been one of the stubbornest places worldwide to eradicate polio.
 In 2009, India reported 741 polio cases – more than any other country in the world.
 By 2010, India slashed its reported cases to 42, just a small proportion of the 1,352 global cases.
 In a truly remarkable accomplishment, India completed 2012 without a single case of wild poliovirus.
-The country was certified polio free in March 2014.
+The country was certified polio-free in March 2014.

-Sustaining community participation for polio vaccination after achieving polio-free status for more than five years is an immense challenge.
-Today, CGPP India supports large-scale vaccination campaigns, ensures robust disease surveillance systems and readies with response plans for potential outbreaks.
+Sustaining community participation for polio vaccination after achieving polio-free status is an immense challenge.
+Today, CGPP India supports large-scale vaccination campaigns, ensures robust disease surveillance systems, and readies with response plans for potential outbreaks.
 A highly committed field staff continues to maintain high levels of OPV coverage during SIAs and routine immunization.

 Formed in 1999, CGPP India vigilantly addresses pockets of low immunization coverage and gaps in surveillance by reaching significant populations of migrants and underserved communities with effective communication interventions for polio campaigns and routine immunization sessions.
-Central to mobilization efforts are high-quality interactions between vaccinators, community health workers and the mobilizers.
-CGPP India has about 1,100 social mobilizers who generate demand for the polio vaccine and ensure high uptake of the vaccine.
+Through two SIAs in FY20, CGPP reached 355,991 children with vaccinations.

 Through the CORE Social Mobilization Network (SMNet), CGPP India reaches chronically neglected and underserved populations.
-With its extensive reach, the SMNet provides support through social mobilization activities in a total of 15 high-risk districts.
+With its extensive reach, the SMNet provides support through social mobilization activities in a total of 13 high-risk districts.
+In FY 2020, 757 community volunteers reached 1.2 million people with social mobilization messages, health education, and direct support.
 The highly respected network of motivated and dedicated mobilizers taps into years of knowledge, resources and skills to establish trusted relationships with families.
-The SMNet is a blueprint for how to intimately connect with people, their cultures, and their communities to improve health maternal and child health outcomes in complex settings.
+The SMNet is a blueprint for connecting with people, their cultures, and their communities to improve health maternal and child health outcomes in complicated settings.

 REPORTS AND RESOURCES